 Is Vintage Wine Expensive?

-Being a vintage wine alone doesn’t make it expensive necessarily.
+Being a vintage wine alone does not make it expensive necessarily.
 You can find many vintage wines of good quality that are very affordable.

 However, there are exceptions.
 Many wine lovers and collectors follow vintage evaluations closely, especially for wine regions with a high reputation, such as Bordeaux or Burgundy.
 And in years with perfect weather conditions, these vintage wines have outstanding quality and create an enormous demand.
 Logically, this demand leads to higher prices.